Investigating elastic constants across diverse strain-matrix sets: Results and discussions

 \subsection{Discussions}

-We systematically tested and compared the accuracy and computation efficiency of elastic constants using the three kinds of strain matrix sets, the OHESS, the ULICS, and the ASESS for both 3D and 2D systems.
-For the 3D systems, the test cases cover the seven crystal systems ranging from the cubic to the triclinic systems.
-The 2D tests include the square, hexagonal, and rectangular systems except the oblique system.
-Although the three kinds of strain sets have the same level of accuracy in calculating elastic constants, the OHESS has the highest computation efficiency.
-This is especially apparent for the crystal systems with higher symmetry, such as cubic and hexagonal (Diamond, Al, CsCl, Os, Ti, TiB$_2$ as shown in Fig.\ref{time-fig}).
-While, the advantage of OHESS decreases relative to ULICS and ASESS with the decrease of the symmetry of crystal system.
-This can be attributed to two facts: the first is that the the test cases have originally lower symmetries before applying the OHESS or the ULICS strain sets, and then differ not so much as higher symmetry crystal systems after applying the two strain sets.
-The second one is that the number of strain sets used in the OHESS approach to that of ASESS.
-Hence, the efficiency advantage of OHESS have slightly decrease with respective to ULICS and ASESS.
+In our extensive assessment, we rigorously compared the three distinct strain matrix sets - OHESS, ULICS, and ASESS - in terms of their accuracy and computational efficiency for calculating elastic constants across both 3D and 2D systems.
+Our findings indicate that OHESS considerably speeds up the calculation process for second-order elastic constants.
+For 3D systems, our evaluation encompassed a broad spectrum of crystal structures, spanning from cubic to triclinic types.
+Meanwhile, our 2D tests were focused on square, hexagonal, and rectangular lattices.
+Despite all three strain matrix sets demonstrating comparable accuracy in deriving elastic constants, OHESS stands out with superior computational efficiency.
+This distinction becomes particularly evident in crystal structures characterized by high symmetry, such as the cubic and hexagonal systems (as illustrated by examples like Diamond, Al, CsCl, Os, Ti, and TiB$_2$, all highlighted in Figure~\ref{time-fig}).
+However, the efficiency of OHESS tends to diminish in comparison to ULICS and ASESS as the symmetry of the crystal system decreases.
+Two primary factors contribute to this observation.
+Firstly, the test cases inherently possess lower symmetries before the application of either the OHESS or ULICS strain sets.
+Consequently, the differences post-application are not as pronounced as they are with higher symmetry crystal structures.
+Secondly, the number of strain sets employed in the OHESS is similar to that in the ASESS approach, causing the efficiency gap between OHESS and the other two to reduce marginally.
+Shifting our focus to 2D systems, OHESS's computational efficiency advantage over ULICS is less pronounced.
+The primary reason for this is the inherently lower symmetry of the original 2D lattice.
+Post-strain application, OHESS maintains a symmetry closely aligned with ULICS.
+Nonetheless, OHESS outperforms ASESS in certain scenarios, such as with graphene and 2D MoS$_2$.
+This superior efficiency stems from the fewer strain sets incorporated in the OHESS method.

-As for the 2D case, the OHESS has smaller advantages over the ULICS in computation efficiency.
-This is mainly because of the low symmetry of original 2D lattice.
-And the OHESS keeps almost the same symmetry with the ULICS after applying stains to crystal lattice.
-But the OHESS is much more efficient than ASESS in some cases, for instance the the graphene and the 2D MoS$_2$, resulted from the small number of strain sets in the OHESS.